maxcruz/reactive_permissions/README.md

         true
 )

-// Put al permissions that need request in a single array val permissions = listOf(location, camera, contacts)
+// Put all permissions to evaluate in a single array val permissions = listOf(location, camera, contacts)
 ```